 Kinnaur Kailash

-A sacred mountain massif above Kinnaur with a natural Shivling at roughly 4,900 metres, experienced either as a sunrise view from Kalpa or as one of the hardest yatras in Himachal Pradesh
+A sacred mountain massif in Kinnaur with its summit at 6,050 metres and a natural Shivling at approximately 4,800 metres, experienced either as a sunrise colour show from Kalpa or as one of the steepest, hardest yatras in Himachal Pradesh

 What makes it special

-There are two completely different ways to experience this mountain, and most people get confused between them.
+Now, the two completely different ways to experience this mountain.

 What is Kinnaur Kailash?